SozialeNetzwerke2016/Hausaufgabe2/README.md

-type in browser: http://127.0.0.1:8000/todoApp or http://127.0.0.1:PORT/todoApp for the specified port type
+type in browser: http://127.0.0.1:8000/todoApp or http://127.0.0.1:PORT/todoApp for a specified port type

 # Latest Changes